Archie Collins

-Archie Finn Collins (born 31 August 1999) is an English professional footballer who plays as a midfielder for club Peterborough United.
+Archie Finn Collins (born 31 August 1999) is an English professional footballer who plays as a midfielder for club Huddersfield Town.

 Early and personal life

 Collins was born in Taunton, and grew up in Bridgwater.

 Career

+Exeter City

 Collins began his career with Exeter City, turning professional in April 2017.

-He joined Weston-super-Mare on loan in August 2017, making 8 league appearances, scoring 1 goal.
+Collins joined Weston-super-Mare on loan in August 2017, making 8 league appearances, scoring 1 goal.
 He joined Dorchester Town on loan in December 2017, which was extended in January 2018, and again in February 2018.
 For Dorchester he scored 2 goals in 14 league appearances.

-He made his debut for Exeter City on 28 November 2017, in the Football League Cup.
+Collins made his debut for Exeter City on 28 November 2017, in the Football League Cup.

+Peterborough United

-In June 2023, he signed for Peterborough United for a six-figure transfer fee, on a three-year contract.
+On 28 June 2023, Collins signed for Peterborough United for a six-figure transfer fee, on a three-year contract.
+He made his debut for the club on 5 August 2023, in a 1–0 win against Reading.
+He scored his first goal for the club on 30 September 2023, in a 2–0 win against Bristol Rovers.

+He departed the club upon the expiry of his contract at the end of the 2025–26 season.

+Huddersfield Town

+On 13 August 2026, Collins signed a two-year contract with fellow EFL League One club Huddersfield Town.

 Playing style

 Collins has been described by Exeter City as a "versatile player who can play up front, just behind the striker, wide right, wide left or in central midfield".